 That’s when I just started writing the script anyway.
 When I was done with that, I found a really great producer who really believed in it and was like, for sure, let’s do it.
 [By then,] there was a new film editor who had started [at the National Film Board].
 Luckily, she saw the film right away and was like, yes, I want to work with this.
 From then on, it was actually quite smooth.
 It’s a quite low-budget film.

-7R: It’s a very internal story of watching Lise watch the world around her, understanding it and also understanding her place in it.
+7R: The film As in Heaven a very internal story of watching Lise watch the world around her, understanding it and also understanding her place in it.
 What does that look like in the writing?

 Tea Lindeburg: Everything is written from her perspective in the script.
 The scene where she’s standing in the field and hearing the birds behind her and the camera just kind of leaves her — that is just one line in the script.
 All those private moments were definitely there.

 I knew that I wanted nature to play a really big part in it.
 It’s the little human opposed to the greater universe, destiny, God.
 We’re just these little beings who can’t do much in this world, but we have to try and navigate.

 Nature is also the force of life and destiny.
 It is also an opponent, in a way, because it’s Lisa against nature.
 But nature is also life.
 It’s also what’s giving life.
 It’s both death and life and the whole idea that there’s something that’s greater than the little human being, something that we can’t control.

 7R: Can you tell me a bit about the dream sequences in the film As In Heaven?